Slow Cooker White Bean Cajun Soup is a cozy crock pot recipe loaded with beans, andouille sausage, veggies, and a flavorful broth to warm you up!

 - I never soak my beans (partially because I'm lazy and partially because I don't feel like it makes a difference).
 But if you're a loyal bean soaker, feel free to soak and drain your dried beans before proceeding with the recipe.

 - I highly, highly recommend investing in an immersion blender if you don't already have one.
 They're pretty affordable and very handy.
-I use mine all the time...for instance, in this soup and a bunch of other recipes in my cookbook.
-Much easier and less messy than transferring soup to a blender or food processor to puree.
+I use mine all the time...for instance, in Baked Potato Soup and a bunch of other recipes in my cookbook.
+Much easier and less messy than transferring your Cajun soup to a blender or food processor to puree!

 More Slow Cooker Soups